 Since being promoted back to the Premier League in 2018, Wolves have been highly lauded for their style which has brought European football to the Molineux.

 Wolves were one of the founding members of the Football League in 1888.
 They have won the English League title three times and the FA Cup four times.
-Many great players have played for Wolves in it’s rich history.
+Many great players have played for Wolves in their rich history.
 In this article, we will have a look at the greatest Wolverhampton Wanderers XI of all time.

 These Wolves legends have left an everlasting impression on the minds of the fans.
 Here’s the greatest Wolverhampton Wanderers XI of all time.

-Bert Williams was a daring, athletic and had a quite remarkable spring in his step.
+Bert Williams was daring, athletic and had a quite remarkable spring in his step.
 He was one of the world’s greatest keepers in the early 1950s.
 He joined Wolves for £3,500 in September 1945.

 Nicknamed ‘The Cat’, he helped the club to their 1949 FA Cup final victory against Leicester and was integral to their league title five years later.

-In total he played 420 games for the club and represented England at the 1950 World Cup in goal.
+In total, he played 420 games for the club and represented England at the 1950 World Cup in goal.
 He deserves his place in the greatest Wolverhampton Wanderers XI of all time.

 RB – Derek Parkin

-Derek Parkin is the club’s all time record appearance maker.
+Derek Parkin is the club’s all-time record appearance maker.
 He would feature in that backline after playing over 600 matches between 1968 and 1982.

 Wolves spent £80,000 to sign him from Huddersfield Town and they made sure he was worth every penny as he became an ever-present in all competitions during his first two years at Molineux.
 His 609 appearances for the club would see him yield League Cup-winning medals from both 1974 and 1980 and he was one of the first to be inducted into the club’s hall of fame in 2009.